ROC-Connect/core3_c2c_base/README.md

 this is the base template used for make c2c, which should be used to start a fresh c2c repo

 NAME=mystrom make c2c

+ATTENTION this repo is public do not put sensitive information here